wp-plugins/piwigomedia/readme.txt

 1. PiwigoMedia's main window

 == Changelog ==
+= 0.9.9 =
+* update: compatibility with Piwigo 2.4.3
+* update: updated JS code to make it work with IE8 (but needs more testing).
+* update: "Thumbnail" and "Insert:" were missing in POT.
+* update: better security checks in popup.php.
+* new: French (fr_FR) translation (Dimitri Robert).

 = 0.9.8 =
 * new: option to insert full images.
 * update: Deutsch (de_DE), Swedish (sv_SE) and Italian (it_IT) translations added (thanks to their authors!).